Double-Cheese86/Double-Cheese86/README.md

 - 👋 Hi, I’m @Double-Cheese86
 - 👀 I’m interested in survival games.
-- 🌱 I’m currently learning Unreal Engine, Blender, Quixel Mixer.
+- 🌱 I’m currently learning Unreal Engine, Blender, Quixel Mixer, Programming in general.
 - 💞️ I’m looking to collaborate on nothing (yet).
 - 📫 How to reach me: I wonder if there is some private messaging on this platform?